alamin5G/portfolio/README.md

-### Right Shift and Left Shift Operators: Detailed Theory and Python Implementation
+## Right Shift and Left Shift Operators: Detailed Theory with Python Implementation

 The **right shift** (`>>`) and **left shift** (`<<`) operators are bitwise operators in programming languages like Python, C, Java, and others.
 They manipulate the binary representation of integers by shifting their bits to the right or left.
 These operators are commonly used in low-level programming, performance optimization, and tasks like bit manipulation, encoding, or cryptography.